-In the event that the Vice President, Student Services or his/her designee is unable to resolve the complaint, the complaint will be forwarded to Vice President, Instruction or his/her designee for review and action.
-The determination of the Vice President, Instruction or his/her designee shall be final.
+In the event the vice president, student services or designee is unable to resolve the complaint; the complaint will be forwarded to the vice president instruction or his/her designee for review and action.
+The determination of the vice president instruction or designee shall be final.
 No further appeal will be considered.